k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04a_agentic_flow_agents.md

 Once the plan steps are prepared, it executes them step-by-step.

 > Note: It is a best practice to rely on subagents for high-performance needs, as the Planner approach is slower and less predictable due to the required plan generation step.

+## Worker Subagents

+A worker subagent is a tagged Broadway flow (e.g., with `loans_subagent` tag) to handle a specific domain or request type (e.g., banking loans).

+### Subagent Discovery

+The Reflector agent:

+1. Looks for flows with agent tags
+2. Examines their descriptions
+3. Identifies the specialized agent best suited for the current task

+When an appropriate subagent is found, the Orchestrator then calls the Refiner agent to prepare the subagent's goal according to user request and context.

+##### Notes:

+> 1. Use the subagent [Broadway flow's properties](/articles/19_Broadway/33_flow_properties.md) to add tags and description.
+> 2. Agent tags are specified as attribute of the *Orchestrator* agent.
+Providing it all flows which are tagged as subagents can confuse and overwhelmed the agent to choose the right sub-agent.

+### Subagent

+#### Input

+When invoking a subagent, it receives detailed context, including:

+- Its **Role and Objectives** (as a system message).
+- **Domain Data** (details on relevant LUs, reference tables, column names, and descriptions) to enable dynamic SQL query construction.
+- A specific **List of Tools** (other Broadway flows) tailored to the domain.

+#### Logic

+A typical subagent includes a combination of logic steps along with LLMAgent actor usage.
+In this way a better controlled and reliable flow is achieved.

+The LLMAgent decides on tools activation and response formulation according to:

+1. **Predefined Domain Data** - Retrieved using a DBCommand actor
+2. **Schema Information** - Relevant tables for SQL crafting
+3. **System Prompt** - Agent goals and behavioral guidelines
+4. **User Prompt** - The refined user query
+5. **Tool List** - Available tools the AI can invoke

+> Use Broadway [flow properties](/articles/19_Broadway/33_flow_properties.md) to add tags and descriptions to subagent flows.
+The framework uses these to select the appropriate agent for each request.